-Governance is part of the SPICE analysis, including a section dedicated to governance (section 'G') in section 'I,' which has a significant focus on the management structures and governance elements integrated in the other parts of the analysis framework, including employee relations and compensation within section 'P', as well as tax practices within section 'S'.
-The overall governance of the issues associated with each type of stakeholder (Society & Suppliers, People, Investors, Customers, and Environment) is addressed in each of these sections.
+Governance is part of the SPICE analysis, including a section dedicated to governance (section 'G') in Pillar 'I,' which has a significant focus on governance bodies, and integrates other governance elements from the other pillars, including employee relations and compensation within Pillar 'P', as well as tax practices within Pillar 'S'.
+The overall governance of the issues associated with each type of stakeholder (Society & Suppliers, People, Investors, Clients, and Environment) is addressed in each of these pillars.